-SteelSeries has been a gaming peripheral mainstay for years, and a big part its appeal comes from its headsets.
-The SteelSeries Arctis Pro offers mores features than you can shake a stick at, and it’s the first gaming headset to be certified for Hi-Res audio.
+SteelSeries has been a gaming peripheral mainstay for years, and a big part of its appeal comes from its headsets.
+The SteelSeries Arctis Pro offers more features than you can shake a stick at, and it’s the first gaming headset to be certified for Hi-Res audio.

 The landscape for premium gaming headsets that work on multiple platforms is a crowded one.
 How does the Arctis Pro hold up?

 The SteelSeries Arctis Pro is a sturdy, comfortable headset.
-It has an aluminum frame and suspension band that’s elastic like that of a pair of ski goggles.
-Unlike the many suspension bands that require no adjustment, you can set the tightness of the Arctis Pro using the velcro patch on it.
-I only had to adjust the band tightness once, and never had to think about it again.
+It has an aluminum frame and suspension band that’s elastic-like a pair of ski goggles.
+Unlike the many suspension bands that require no adjustment, you can set the tightness of the Arctis Pro using a velcro patch.
+I adjusted the band tightness once, and never had to think about it again.
 It sat just tight enough to fit snugly on my head, without any uncomfortable pressure.

-Thankfully, there’s no software component to using the SteelSeries Arctis Pro to its utmost.
-Many gaming headsets offer a bevy of options, only to lock them in clunky software that’s badly optimized, and sometimes doesn’t even work.
+Thankfully, there’s no necessary software component to using the SteelSeries Arctis Pro to its utmost.
+Many gaming headsets offer a bevy of options, only to lock them in clunky, badly optimized software that sometimes doesn’t even work.
 Instead, the Arctis comes with a GameDAC, a small external console for controlling different settings and minutia.

 While we don’t typically recommend DAC units for most people, the one that comes with the SteelSeries Arctis Pro is very useful.
 Not only does it offer a bunch of cool ancillary features, but it takes the processing away from your computer or console and does the heavy lifting away from the remote possibility of interference.
-While nobody really needs Hi-res audio to enjoy music or games, its inclusion here means you’re not going to be dealing with any audio your headset can’t handle.
+While nobody really needs Hi-Res audio to enjoy music or games, its inclusion here means you won’t find any audio your headset can’t handle.

 Pressing and holding the main dial opens up the settings menus for the headset on the unit’s LED screen.
 In the audio settings, you can change mic output volume, whether surround sound is on, change equalization presets, and set the gain and side tone.

-Surround sound gaming with the SteelSeries Arctis Pro
+How is gaming with the SteelSeries Arctis Pro + GameDAC?

 How does the SteelSeries Arctis Pro sound?

 The SteelSeries Arctis Pro has little trouble reproducing most sounds accurately.
-It boosts bass a little bit and the slight dip in the mids between 1000Hz and 2000Hz can affect clarity, but to a pretty manageable degree.
-I never ran into issues with picking subtler sounds out from the booming bass of explosions in games—a common issue with gaming gaming headsets, which are often very bassy.
+Its bass output is a little lower than we’re accustomed to seeing out of a gaming headset, but mid-range sounds are nicely emphasized.
+I never ran into issues with picking subtler sounds out from the booming bass of explosions in games—a common issue with gaming headsets, which are often very bassy.

 Listening to music, I found it sometimes difficult to hear some string parts with songs featuring particularly prominent bass lines.
 For instance, in Bonerama’s instrumental cover of Led Zeppelin’s The Ocean, the trombone completely drowns out the rhythm guitar at the beginning of the song.